abdulrabbanisyed/Popularity-Based-Recommendation-System/README.md

 ## Features
 - Returns top 10 movies based on rating.
 - Returns top 10 movies based on the number of views.
-- Uses pandas for data modeling and analysis.
+- Used pandas for data modeling and analysis.

 # The Dataset used in the project, the source is from Kaggel (IMDB_Movie_Data)